hpaluch-pil/nucleo-93cxx/README.md

-# How to read EEPROM 93LC66C to memory
+# How to access EEPROM 93LC66C to memory

-Here is an attempt how to read contents of [93LC66C] serial EEPROM (see also [93LC66C PDF]) into RAM of [STM NUCLEO-F767ZI] development board.
+Here is an attempt how to access contents of [93LC66C] serial EEPROM (see also [93LC66C PDF]) into RAM of [STM NUCLEO-F767ZI] development board.
 Please read my [Getting started with ST NUCLEO F767ZI Board] for development setup instructions.

+> WARNING!
+>
+> This project also modifies/overwrites data on EEPROM!
+> It is intentional to test C functions.
+>
+> Everything on this page is WITHOUT ANY WARRANTY!
+Use on your own risk!
+>

 Known bugs and limitations:
 * Usable in debugger only (it reads data from EEPROM to array and loops forever)
-* only 16-bit EEPROM data organization is currently supported (support for 8-bit data is on the way, but not yet tested)
+* only 16-bit EEPROM data organization is tested (8-bit data support is programmed but not yet tested)

 ## Source tree